Justin Watson (wide receiver): Tampa Bay Buccaneers

 Watson was selected by the Tampa Bay Buccaneers in the fifth round with the 144th overall pick in the 2018 NFL draft.
-He made his NFL debut on September 30, 2018, against the Chicago Bears.
-Watson caught his first career pass, a five-yard reception, on October 29, 2018, in a 37–34 loss to the Cincinnati Bengals.
+He made his NFL debut on September 30, against the Chicago Bears.
+Watson caught his first career pass, a five-yard reception, on October 29, in a 37–34 loss to the Cincinnati Bengals.
 As a rookie, he appeared in 12 games.
 On December 8, 2019, he caught his first career touchdown, a 17-yard reception from quarterback Jameis Winston.
 In the 2019 season, he appeared in all 16 games and recorded 15 receptions for 159 receiving yards and two receiving touchdowns.

 In Week 10 of the 2020 season against the Carolina Panthers, Watson recorded his first career sack on punter Joseph Charlton during a fake punt attempt during the 46–23 win.
 Watson was the first offensive player in Buccaneers' history to record a sack.
 He appeared in 11 games and recorded seven receptions for 94 yards on the season.
 Watson and the Buccaneers later went on to win Super Bowl LV against the Kansas City Chiefs 31–9.

 On July 24, 2021, it was announced that Watson would be out four months after undergoing knee surgery, and was placed on the PUP list.
-He was placed on the reserve/physically unable to perform list on August 31, 2021.
-He was activated on December 24.
-He appeared in one game in the 2021 season.
-He was waived on January 15, 2022, and re-signed to the practice squad.
+He was placed on the reserve/physically unable to perform list on August 31.
+Watson was activated on December 24.
+He appeared in one game during the regular season.
+Watson was waived on January 15, 2022, and re-signed to the practice squad.

 Kansas City Chiefs

 Watson (#84) playing against the Tampa Bay Buccaneers in 2022.

 The Chiefs signed Watson to a one-year deal on February 4, 2022.
 In the 2022 season, Watson appeared in all 17 games, of which he started five.
 He finished with 15 receptions for 315 receiving yards and two receiving touchdowns.
 In Watson's first season with the Chiefs, they won Super Bowl LVII against the Philadelphia Eagles 38–35 with Watson catching two passes for 18 yards.

 Watson re-signed with the Chiefs on April 17, 2023.
 In the 2023 season, Watson had 27 receptions for 460 yards and three touchdowns.
 The Chiefs won Super Bowl LVIII against the San Francisco 49ers 25–22 with Watson catching three passes for 54 yards.
 Watson won his third Super Bowl championship in the win.

 In the 2024 season, Watson had 22 receptions for 289 yards and two touchdowns.
 In Super Bowl LIX, Watson recorded a two-point conversion in the 40–22 loss to the Philadelphia Eagles.